p-argento/uni/PROG/Python from Book.md

 	- **Remember** in a function, a list is passed by reference and therefore the original list is changed
 - replace elements using `list[3]` or slices using `list[1:3]`
 - insert elements or lists using `list[3:3]`
+- `list1 + list2` merges two lists
+	- to add an element in this way, you need to add a single-element list

 **What is the best way to iterate through a list to modify it?**